Altanb1337/smartcontracts/README.md

 As mentioned above, the bet is set by the user (except for fees).

+**The user can't bet more than half of the prize.** For example, if the balance of the LotteryPool is 1000 1POOL, you can't bet more than 500 1POOL.

+So what's the impact of a higher bet ?
+<br>**If you want to bet the maximum amount, i.e 50% of the prize, you have a 50% chance to win.**

+You can't bet 0 1POOL, however there is no minimum.
+You can bet 0,0000001 1POOL with a very low chance to win.

 ## 1POOL Token

 1% of every transfer is burned to increase deflation.
 <br>Otherwise, this is standard ERC-20 Token.

+## Yield Farming

+The Yield Farming part of this project (PoolMaster) is a fork of Sushiswap with some changes :
+- The owner can't add more than one pool
+- The dev fund can be disabled
+- Removed massUpdatePool()

+**So, why only ONE pool ?**

+Because we want to focus the liquidity on a single pool, and remove non-1POOL pools.
+<br>This way, even if the APY will dicrease, it will more viable in the long term.

+## Initial Liquidity

+If there is no non-1POOL pools, we can't mint the first tokens by farming.
+<br>This is why the owner will receive 10.000 1POOLs (at the deployment) and be this first liquidity provider.

 ## Dev Fund